 New buildings with a Heritage Revitalization Agreement (HRA) require design review by City staff prior to issuance of a Building Permit.
 Bulletin 4 describes how Step Code requirements are integrated within the design stage review process.

-- Link to Bulletin 4 – Design Stage compliance requirements for BC Energy Step Code, New detached Part 9 Buildings on Sites with Protected Heritage Buildings
+- Link to Bulletin 4 – Design Stage compliance requirements for BC Energy Step Code New Part 9 and Part 3 buildings on sites with protected heritage buildings

 Bulletin 5 – Laneway and Carriage Houses